tekpinar/correlationplus/docs/quickstart.rst

 Ipython Interface
 -----------------
-For a detailed analysis, script interfaces provided by calculate, visualize, analyze and diffMap apps may not be sufficient.
-Therefore, you can use IPython to load the functions and do a detailed analysis as follows.
+For a detailed analysis, script interfaces provided by calculate, visualize, analyze, paths and diffMap scripts may not be sufficient.
+Therefore, you can use IPython to load the modules and do a detailed analysis as follows.

+``from correlationplus.calculate import *``

 ``from correlationplus.visualize import *``